JohanOhlin/divingintoazure/_postsDrafts/2019-11-01-logging-in-worker-service.markdown

 ### Create the app and configure logging

-<p>Create a new app and add NuGet packages needed</p>
+Create a new app and add NuGet packages needed

 {% highlight bash linenos %}
 dotnet new worker -o MyWorker
 {% endhighlight %}

-<p>Open the project file and add a reference to Application Insights for Worker Service.</p>
+Open the project file and add a reference to Application Insights for Worker Service.

 {% highlight xml linenos %}
   <ItemGroup>